Rule 5160:1-1-01 | Medicaid: definitions.

-(78) "Support Services" means non-medical services offered or provided by the administrative agency to assist the individual and may include arranging or providing transportation, making medical appointments, accompanying the individual to medical appointments, and making referrals to community and other social services to be coordinated with the individual's medicaid-contracting managed care plan (MCP), where applicable.
+(89) "Support Services" means non-medical services offered or provided by the administrative agency to assist the individual and may include arranging or providing transportation, making medical appointments, accompanying the individual to medical appointments, and making referrals to community and other social services to be coordinated with the individual's medicaid-contracted managed care organization (MCO), where applicable.

-(79) "Suspend" or "suspended" means the temporary termination or discontinuance of eligibility.
+(90) "Suspend" or "suspended" means the temporary discontinuance of eligibility.

-(80) "Temporary absence" means that an individual, who is otherwise considered part of the family, is considered not to have changed residence and intends to return.
+(91) "Temporary absence" means that an individual is considered not to have changed residence and intends to return.

 (a) An individual is considered to be temporarily absent with no time limit when all of the following conditions are met:

-(ii) There is a definite plan for the return of the absent individual to the family's place of residence; and
+(ii) There is a definite plan for the return of the absent individual to the residence; and

-(iii) The absent individual shared the place of residence with the family immediately prior to the absence, except for individuals described in paragraph (C)(1)(h) of rule 5160:1-4-02 of the Administrative Code.
+(iii) The absent individual lived in the residence immediately prior to the absence, except for individuals described in paragraph (C)(1)(h) of rule 5160:1-4-02 of the Administrative Code.

 (b) Child(ren) removed by the PCSA are considered temporarily absent as long as the reunification requirements specified in the reunification plan are met.

-(82) "Unearned income" means all income that is not earned income as defined in paragraph (B)(16) of this rule.
+(93) "Unearned income" means all income that is not earned income as defined in paragraph (B)(19) of this rule.

-(83) "United States (U.S.)" and "state(s)" mean all fifty U.S. states, the District of Columbia, and the U.S. territories of American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, Swain's Island and the U.S. Virgin Islands.
+(94) "United States (U.S.)" and "state(s)" mean all fifty U.S. states, the District of Columbia, and the U.S. territories of American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, Swain's Island, and the U.S. Virgin Islands.

 (a) A citizen or national through birth or collective naturalization as set forth in 8 U.S.C.
-Chapter 12, Subchapter Ill, Part I (as in effect October 1, 2016); or
+Chapter 12, Subchapter III, Part I (as in effect October 1, 2022); or

-(85) "Verification" means a document, statement, electronic validation, or other confirmation of information provided by an individual or by a third party to confirm statements made by the individual about any requirement for eligibility for medical assistance.
+(96) "Verification" means a document, statement, electronic validation, or other type of information provided by an individual or by a third party to confirm statements made by the individual regarding any requirement for eligibility for medical assistance.
 A verification document or written statement may be an original, photocopy, facsimile (fax), or electronic version of the original, unless otherwise stated.